Butternut Squash Soup

 Tips for Best Results

-Pick a good butternut squash – Look for a squash that has a dark beige color and a very firm texture.
+Pick a good butternut squash – Look for a whole squash that has a dark beige color and a very firm texture.
 If it’s starting to feel soft or if it has a lot of dings in it, pick a different one.
 You also want the stem to be firmly intact instead of fallen off, and ideally you want the heaviest squash for its size, which indicates more moisture inside.

 Roast the squash in small pieces – I know you can roast the squash whole, but the downside of this is you don’t get to caramelize much surface area.
-That caramelization is what makes the butternut squash soup taste so amazing!
+That caramelization is what makes this creamy butternut squash soup taste so amazing!
 So take the time to cut those cubes so you maximize browning and flavor.

 Step by Step Overview: